nvtidm/dvtalk.github.io/_posts/x_myrandoms/linux_env_randoms/2020-07-23-install-tmux-without-root-and-internet-access.md

    cd tmux-3.3a
 {% endhighlight %}
 </div>
-Copy this code below to a bash script (not tcsh or csh script), for example `compiletmux.sh`
+Create a bash script, then copy this code below to that bash script (not tcsh or csh script), for example `compiletmux.sh`

 <div class ="code" markdown="1" >
 {% highlight bash %}